MikeJohnshoy/minibitx/README.md

 •	sound_process() performs complex mixing to baseband, passes the arrays of I and Q data to hpsdr_send_iq() for hpsdr Protocol 1 over the network.

-•	The external SDR app handles all FFT processing, demodulation, AGC, and audio routing
+•	The external SDR app handles all FFT processing, demodulation of various signal types, and audio routing